Dear FJA Community,

 - Nausea or vomiting (2x in 24 hours)

 - Sore throat

-If you are experiencing two or more of the above symptoms, stay home, consult your medical provider, and get tested for COVID-19.
+If you are experiencing two or more of the above symptoms, stay home, consult your medical provider, and follow their recommendations for testing.

 If experiencing only one of these symptoms, stay home and consult your medical provider.
 You may return to work/school after being fever free for 24 hours without taking fever reducing medication and symptoms have improved.